 What's the story?

-HARRIET starts during a Sunday church service for slaves at the Maryland plantation where Araminta "Minty" Ross (Cynthia Erivo) lives with her free husband, John Tubman (Zackary Momo), and her family, including her free father, Ben Ross (Clarke Peters).
+HARRIET starts during a Sunday church service for enslaved workers at the Maryland plantation where Araminta "Minty" Ross (Cynthia Erivo) lives with her free husband, John Tubman (Zackary Momo), and her family, including her free father, Ben Ross (Clarke Peters).
 When Ben and John plead with Master Brodess (Mike Marunde) to abide by his dead father's wishes to free Ben's wife and her offspring after a certain age, Brodess balks.
-Minty, who suffers spells that she believes are divine visions, begs God to strike down her master.
+Minty, who suffers spells that she believes are divine visions, begs God to strike down her enslaver.
 Brodess dies, and his son, Gideon (Joe Alwyn), decides to sell Minty.
 She escapes, leaving John behind, and finds her way up to free Philadelphia.
 Once in Pennsylvania, Minty renames herself Harriet Tubman and trains with prominent abolitionists like William Still (Leslie Odom Jr.) to become a fearless conductor on the Underground Railroad.
-Harriet returns time and time again to rescue both loved ones and complete strangers and guide them to freedom, all while Gideon Brodess hires mercenary slave catchers to track and capture the "Moses" who's helping local slaves escape.
+Harriet returns time and time again to rescue both loved ones and complete strangers and guide them to freedom, all while Gideon Brodess hires mercenaries to track and capture the "Moses" who's helping local enslaved people escape.

 Is it any good?

 Erivo's intense, nuanced performance is an achievement, but the filmmakers' insistence on sanctifying Tubman makes an already powerful film unnecessarily melodramatic.
 Really, every role that the Tony Award winner takes on should include singing, because Erivo's voice is a thing of fierce and startling beauty.
-Like in the fields and along the Underground Railroad, music plays an important role in the film.
-Kudos to director Kasi Lemmons for the sequences of Harriet's coded spirituals and the early moment in which actor-singer Jennifer Nettles (who plays the grieving plantation mistress) sings along to the opening church service.
+As it did in the fields where enslaved workers toiled and along the Underground Railroad, music plays an important role in the film.
+Kudos to director Kasi Lemmons for the sequences of Harriet's coded spirituals and the early moment in which actor-singer Jennifer Nettles (who plays Brodess' widow) sings along to the opening church service.
 If only Odom Jr. and Janelle Monáe (who's brilliant in a small but pivotal role as Harriet's Philadelphia friend/boarding-house landlord) could have sung on-screen, too.